-Are you as excited for the conference as we are?
+Are you as excited about the conference as we are?
 Stop by our booth to learn how we can help you accomplish XYZ.

 This places you in a great position to network at the conference.
 And after it ends, it’s easy to send a follow-up email thanking people for speaking with you and asking if they have 15 minutes to chat about how your company can help.
 Bonus points if you include an appropriate piece of content to pique their interest.